CI_Jane-Eyre.jpg

 Maria Tumarkin opened this electrifying session on women, war and writing by honouring the late Ukrainian poet, novelist and human rights activist Victoria Amelina and her posthumously published book Looking at Women, Looking at War: A War and Justice Diary (2025).
 Dedicating the session to her memory, Tumarkin took time to reflect on the significance of Amelina’s work and the tragedy of her untimely death: she died in hospital on 1 July 2023 after being severely injured in a Russian missile strike on the pizzeria where she’d been dining.

-Before she died Amelina had been working on a manuscript she’d begun after Russia invaded Ukraine in February 2022.
-Given she’d completed some 60 per cent of it, her husband Alex Amelin and three friends (Tetyana Teren, Yaryna Grusha and Sasha Dovzhyk) decided to finish it so they could fulfil Amelina’s desire to bring stories about Ukrainian women documenting war crimes to the world, in order ‘to uncover the truth, ensure the survival of memory, and give justice and lasting peace a chance’.
-Justice and legal accountability were critical for Amelina.
-As she told a friend in June 2022:
+Before she died Amelina had completed about 60 percent of a manuscript she’d started after Russia invaded Ukraine in February 2022.
+After her death, her husband Alex Amelin and three friends (Tetyana Teren, Yaryna Grusha and Sasha Dovzhyk) decided to finish it, to fulfil Amelina’s intention of bringing stories about Ukrainian women documenting war crimes to the world ‘to uncover the truth, ensure the survival of memory, and give justice and lasting peace a chance’.
+Justice and legal accountability were critical aims for Amelina.
+As she wrote to a friend in June 2022:

 The book’s structure changed many times before Amelina found an innovative form of documentary prose which combines diary entries, stories from her subjects’ investigations, eyewitness accounts of crimes, reports from her field missions working with the NGO Truth Hounds, as well as interviews, essays, historical context and poetry.
 The one thing that remained unchanged was her decision to write the book in English, because she wanted ‘to reveal to the world Russia’s centuries-long genocides and unpunished crimes against Ukrainians’.
 Her singular quest was for justice.
 It transformed her ‘from a novelist and mother into a war crimes researcher.’
 Here’s how she describes the evolution of Looking at Women, Looking at War:

-Speaking of the necessity of bearing witness to violence and how this transmutes written forms, moderator Maria Tumarkin then spoke of the significance of war correspondent John Hersey’s 30,000 word essay ‘Hiroshima’ (1946), which recorded that devastation through the first-hand accounts of six survivors and changed the possibilities of journalism and war writing.
+Speaking of the necessity of bearing witness to violence and how this transmutes written forms, moderator Maria Tumarkin then spoke of the historical significance of war correspondent John Hersey’s 30,000 word essay ‘Hiroshima’ (1946), which recorded that devastation through the first-hand accounts of six survivors and changed the possibilities of journalism and writing war.

 Which was a beautiful, deft way for Tumarkin to introduce acclaimed US writer Barbara Demick, who’d studied with Hersey in his renowned writing seminar at Yale University.
 Demick spoke fondly of Hersey as an exacting, rigorous teacher who’d taught her how to write true stories, as evidenced by her acclaimed new book Daughters of the Bamboo Grove: From China to America, a true story of abduction, adoption and separated twins (2025).